offen/website/homepage/content/articles/0090-milestone-5.md

 An important part of Milestone 5 was hardening the HTTP interface of Offen, which in most cases will be exposed to the internet directly, without any reverse proxy or similar in front.
 So why not do a load test and see how far we can take it?

-The tools we'll be using to perform the load test is called [vegeta](https://github.com/tsenart/vegeta){: target="_blank"}, which you can install using `go get` (or you download the binaries from GitHub):
+The tools we'll be using to perform the load test is called [vegeta](https://github.com/tsenart/vegeta), which you can install using `go get` (or you download the binaries from GitHub):

 ```
 go get -u github.com/tsenart/vegeta